stelong/gpytGPE/README.md

 ```
 The returned vectors have shape `(X_test.shape[0],)`.

-To check to emulator accuracy we can see how different are the predicted mean values compared to the observed values by evaluating the metric function as follows:
+To check to emulator accuracy, you can evaluate the chosen metric function at the true and predicted values:
 ```
 from gpytGPE.utils.metrics import R2Score

 print( R2Score(emulator.tensorize(y_test), emulator.tensorize(y_predicted_mean)) )
 ```
-Notice that we have to first make the `numpy.ndarray` vectors be tensors because of the metric function being specifically written for `torch` tensors.
+Notice that you have to first make the `numpy.ndarray` vectors be tensors because of the metric function being specifically written for `torch` tensors.

 It is also possible to draw samples from the emulator full posterior distribution via the `sample` command:
 ```